GoogleCloudPlatform/gradle-appengine-plugin/README.md

 ## Project layout

-The GAE plugin uses the same layout as the War plugin.
-The only difference is the addition of the `functionalTest` source set (located in `src/functionalTest` by default) which is used by the `gaeFunctionalTest` task.
+The GAE plugin uses the same layout as the [Gradle War plugin](http://gradle.org/docs/current/userguide/war_plugin.html).
+The only difference is the addition of the `functionalTest` source set
+(located in `src/functionalTest` by default) which is used by the `gaeFunctionalTest` task.

 ## Convention properties